The VA Chief Faked an Award to Get a Taxpayer-Funded Vacation for His Wife

 The lawyers took issue with the rest of the report too, telling CNN, “Secretary Shulkin has not done anything improper.”

 In a letter to Missal published as part of the report, Shulkin also denied all wrongdoing.
 “It is outrageous that you would portray my wife and me as attempting to take advantage of the government,” he wrote.
-Perhaps Shulkin hasn’t heard, but taking advantage of the government is what Trump administration officials do.
+By Wednesday, he’d changed his tune.
+In an interview with USA Today, Shulkin said he never intended to act unethically.
+He also cut a check to the Treasury Department for the price of his wife’s airfare and said he planned to reimburse Gosling for the tennis tickets.
+The he blamed everything on this staffers: “I relied upon my staff to do this, and in retrospect, I wish that I had asked more questions.”